learn-the-web/topics/javascript-syntax.md

 ## Loops

 Programming languages provide mechanisms for repeating a section of code: loops.
-There are a bunch of different loop types in Javascript—the for loop is popular.
+There are a bunch of different loop types in JavaScript—the for loop is popular.

 ### For loop